nico9889/OneNote2XournalppAddon/README.md

 * Open the notes that you want to convert
 * Scroll the notes down to the bottom.
 This step is needed because OneNote loads images and strokes lazily, doing that you force it to download them all.
 * Scroll the notes up again.
 This is required because the script uses some position relative data to calculate the actual position of the elements.
-* Press the addon button on your Toolbar and wait...
+* Press the addon button on your Toolbar and click "Export"...

 Once the page is converted a "_download_" will start automatically.